Saartje87/pbjs-0.6/docs/PB-$.md

 ### prependTo

-Insert element as first child element to the target element.
+Insert first element in the set as first child element to the target element.

 ###### Signature
 ```javascript